giacomoferretti/paranoid-deobfuscator/README.md

   --help  Show this message and exit.

 Commands:
-  extract-strings  Extracts the strings from a paranoid obfuscated APK
+  deobfuscate-string  Deobfuscate a string using extracted chunks extract-chunks      Save the chunks from a paranoid obfuscated APK extract-strings     Extracts the strings from a paranoid obfuscated APK
 ```

 ### APK file (using [Apktool])